rido-min/IoTHubMQTTBrokerPreviewSamples/Scenario3/README.md

+ This scenario simulates publishing messages from multiple clients to a single device.
+For instructions see README

  1. Configure TopicSpace using the Azure CLI command guidance below:
  ```azurecli
 az iot hub topic-space create --topic-space-name mytopicspace --topic-template "vehicles/+/GPS” --type LowFanout --hub-name myhub